“So many Spanish books… where do I start?”

 We have all been there.
-Reading is an amazing way to learn the Spanish language and absorb Spanish culture, but getting started is pretty hard.
+Learning Spanish by reading is an amazing way to study the language and absorb Spanish culture, but getting started is pretty hard.

 It can seem overwhelming or just plain uninteresting to dive into the world of Spanish literature.

 So why not use a stepping stone on your way there?

 While reading Spanish novels can be totally rewarding, that is not the only way to do it.

 In this post, we will show you some unconventional ways to practice your Spanish reading (which will, in turn, boost many other language skills).

 No matter what language level you are at, these resources will keep you engaged and hungry for more Spanish text.

 But first, turn the page and we will take a look at why reading is so important to Spanish learners.

 One of the best things about learning Spanish by reading is that you can do it at your own pace and in your own time.